- CII Policies

 In the event of a change in control, companies should not permit automatic accelerated vesting of all equity awards not yet awarded, paid or vested.
 A board’s compensation committee may have discretion to permit full, partial or no accelerated vesting of equity awards not yet awarded, paid or vested.
 For example, adjustments may be appropriate to account for the actual performance delivered or the proportional amount of time that passed from the beginning of the performance or vesting period to the trigger date.
 If the board decides to accelerate awards in full, the company should disclose in the relevant public filing a detailed rationale of the decision and how it relates to shareholder value.

-5.13c Change-in-control Payments: Any provisions providing for compensation following a change-in-control event should be "double-triggered."
-That is, such provisions should stipulate that compensation is payable only: (1) after a control change actually takes place and (2) if a covered executive's job is terminated because of the control change.
+Change-in-control Payments: Any provisions providing for compensation following a change-in-control event should be "double-triggered."
+That is, such provisions should stipulate that compensation is payable only after a control change actually takes place and if a covered executive's job is terminated because of the control change.

-5.13d Transparency: The compensation committee should fully and clearly describe the terms and conditions of employment contracts and any other agreements/arrangements covering the executive oversight group and reasons why the compensation committee believes the agreements are in the best interests of shareowners.
+Transparency: The compensation committee should fully and clearly describe the terms and conditions of employment contracts and any other agreements covering the executive oversight group and reasons why the compensation committee believes the agreements are in the best interests of shareholders.

-5.13e Timely Disclosure: New executive employment contracts or amendments to existing contracts should be immediately disclosed in 8-K filings and promptly disclosed in subsequent 10-Qs.
+Timely Disclosure: New executive employment contracts or amendments to existing contracts should be promptly disclosed.

-5.13f Shareowner Ratification: Shareowners should ratify all employment contracts, side letters or other agreements providing for severance, change-in-control or other special payments to executives exceeding 2.99 times average annual salary plus annual bonus for the previous three years.
+Shareholder Ratification: Shareholders should ratify all employment contracts, side letters or other agreements providing for severance, change-in-control or other special payments to executives exceeding 2.99 times average annual salary plus annual bonus for the previous three years.

 6. Director Compensation